FairRootGroup/DDS/documentation/TS-DDS.md

 ---

 ### Path
-Each topology element is referenced by a path.
+Each topology element is referenced by a index.
+Internally index is represented as a path.
 At the moment the path is a list the element and all its parents separated by slash.
 For example to refer to a task T1, which is a part of the collection C2 and a group G3, we will use: "main/G3/C2/T1".

-A path is mostly used by other modules of DDS to have a persistent access to the topology elements.
+An index is mostly used by other modules of DDS to have a persistent access to the topology elements.

 # Developer Testing